-So you’ve just got a new Oculus Quest in hand, and you’re wondering what to buy after you’ve exhausted all of the best free games and experiences available on the standalone headset.
-We’re here to help you settle into your new Quest with a few games that should keep you playing for tens of hours yet to come.
+So you’ve just got the new Oculus Quest 2, and you’re wondering what to buy after you’ve exhausted all of the best free games and experiences available on the standalone headset.
+Whether you’re into active games, puzzles, or just want to slice or shoot the ever-living crap out of something, we’re here to help you settle into your new headset with a few games that should keep you playing for tens of hours yet to come.

 Note: Don’t forget that you can also play Rift games with an Oculus Link-compatible USB cable and a VR-ready PC.
 Find out if your PC is ready for Link.
-There’s plenty of fresh Rift games from 2019 that are just waiting to be played through Link.
+There’s plenty of recent Rift games that are just waiting to be played through Link.

 This list below is a great starting point if you’re looking to burn a single Benjamin, although you should definitely check out our list of the best and most rated Oculus Quest games now available, which also includes prices to help you whittle away your hard-earned cash.